 Classmates, having seen notebook upon notebook get filled with dolphins and whales often asked me “All you draw is dolphins.
 Doesn’t it ever get boring?”
 Which to me was such an unimaginable proposal that I didn’t even know what to answer.
 Though I guess a resolute ‘no’ would have sufficed.
 If you are truly passionate about something it will always be fascinating.
 No matter how often you draw it, there’s always something new to discover, to try out.
 It does not tire.

 To me, no other machine feels more like it has a soul, like it’s alive, than a steam engine.
 No other machine can be as temperamental or have as much of a personality.
 I love how this is reflected in the way people talk about them.
-Old engines are ‘fine old ladies,’ a hard-working Black Five is ‘panting’ as she makes her way up a hill, and steamraising can be made difficult by an engine being ‘sulky’.
+Old engines are ‘fine old ladies,’ a hard-working Black Five is ‘panting’ as she makes her way up a hill, and firing can be made difficult by an engine being ‘sulky’.
 Their whistles can be cheery toots, haunting wails, or impressive warnings to get out of the way.
 An A4 triumphantly screaming on her chime as she thunders into a station is one of the finest sounds if you ask me.

 Also, something about seeing them in motion, be it slowly backing onto a train or tearing down the metal, how the coupling rods and valve gear turn and dance around one another, it’s beautiful.
-The saying ‘poetry in motion’ has never felt more applicable.

 “She was an impressive beast to behold on the inside.
 Pipes snaked through